GayithriPallela/SQL-Layoffs-EDA/README.md

 ---
 ## Skills Demonstrated
-Data Exploration using SQL
+-Data Exploration using SQL
-Aggregation and grouping techniques
+-Aggregation and grouping techniques
-Time-series analysis
+-Time-series analysis
-Trend identification
+-Trend identification
-Window functions for ranking and rolling calculations Business insight extraction from raw data
+-Window functions for ranking and rolling calculations -Business insight extraction from raw data

 ##  Conclusion
 This project demonstrates how SQL can be used to perform real-world data analysis and extract meaningful business insights from raw datasets.
 It highlights trends in global layoffs across companies, industries, and time periods.